Hasnabad (community development block): Education

-In 2010-11, Hasnabad CD Block had 125 primary schools with 13,154 students, 1 middle school with 172 students, 12 high schools with 8,516 students and 9 higher secondary schools with 8,312 students.
+In 2010–11, Hasnabad CD Block had 125 primary schools with 13,154 students, 1 middle school with 172 students, 12 high schools with 8,516 students and 9 higher secondary schools with 8,312 students.
 Hasnabad CD Block had 388 institutions for special and non-formal education with 18,446 students.

 As per the 2011 census, in Hasnabad CD Block, amongst the 73 inhabited villages, 3 villages did not have a school, 37 villages had more than 1 primary school, 20 villages had at least 1 primary and 1 middle school and 17 villages had at least 1 middle and 1 secondary school.

 Healthcare

 In 2011, Hasnabad CD Block had 1 rural hospital and 3 primary health centres, with total 18 beds and 9 doctors (excluding private bodies).
 It had 33 family welfare subcentres.
 13,883 patients were treated in the hospitals, health centres and subcentres of the CD Block.

 Taki Rural Hospital at Taki with 50 beds functions as the main medical facility in Hasnabad CD Block.
-There are primary health centres at Bhurkundu (Bhawanipur PHC with10 beds), Bhebia (Gholas PHC with 6 beds) and Bara Bankra (Barunhat PHC with 10).
+There are primary health centres at Bhurkundu (Bhawanipur PHC with 10 beds), Bhebia (Gholas PHC with 6 beds) and Bara Bankra (Barunhat PHC with 10).

 Hasnabad block is one of the areas where ground water is affected by arsenic contamination.